BurgerFi International, Inc. f/k/a Opes Acquisition Corp.: Please contact the Portnoy Law Firm to recover your losses; June 5, 2023 deadline

-LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises BurgerFi International, Inc. f/k/a Opes Acquisition Corp. (“BurgerFi” or the “Company”) (NASDAQ: BFI) investors that a lawsuit filed on behalf of investors that purchased BurgerFi securities between December 17, 2020 and November 15, 2022, (the “Class Period”).
+LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises BurgerFi International, Inc. f/k/a Opes Acquisition Corp. ("BurgerFi" or the "Company") BFI investors that a lawsuit filed on behalf of investors that purchased BurgerFi securities between December 17, 2020 and November 15, 2022, (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.